OpeOnikute/opeonikute.github.io/posts/tweet-categories.md

 4. **Can categories be spammed with wrong tweets like people do with hashtags e.g can I do "I like my women BBW" and put it in a category called "Software Engineering".**

-    Very much so, but they determine their categories themselves.
+    Very much so, but users determine their categories themselves.
 If they aren’t tweeting according to them, it’s up to their followers to decide if they are really worth following.

 ## Summary